Lead MEP on asylum fingerprint bill dismisses NGO appeal

 "It de facto leads to deeper surveillance of migrants and infringements upon data protection rights," notes the letter.

 Left-leaning MEPs working the file on behalf of their political groups agree.
-Among them is German Green MEP Saskia Bricmont.
+Among them is Belgian Green MEP Saskia Bricmont.

 "The reform will have severe implications for fundamental rights of asylum seekers and people on the move, including children as from six years old," she said in an email.